Deconstructing the role of myosin contractility in force fluctuations within focal adhesions: Results

-where $\mathcal{A, B, C}$ and $\mathcal{D}$ are the coefficients which are given in terms of the scaled parameters (see Supplementary Material for details).
+where $\mathcal{A, B, C}$ and $\mathcal{D}$ are the coefficients which are given in terms of the scaled parameters (see \hyperref[s:appxb]{Appendix B}).

 The nature and properties of the eigenvalues are dependent on the sign of the coefficients $\mathcal{A}$, $\mathcal{B}$, $\mathcal{C}$ and $\mathcal{D}$.
-We note that $\mathcal{A}$ is always real positive, however the other three coefficients can change sign and different combinations of those signed coefficients determine the nature of the roots of the quartic polynomial and related dynamical phases.
-With $\lambda_k$ ($k = 1\ldots4$) denoting the eigenvalues, we get the following combination : (a) all eigenvalues real negative corresponding to linearly stable phase where a perturbation decays exponentially with time; (b) 2 real negative and 2 real positive - both these combinations correspond to the unstable phase with exponentially growing perturbations; (c) 2 real negative and 2 eigenvalues with $\lambda_{3,4} = -\alpha\pm i\beta$ resulting in stable spiral phase with decaying oscillations; and (d) 2 real negative and 2 eigenvalues with $\lambda_{3,4} = \alpha\pm i\beta$ corresponding to the unstable spiral phase with growing oscillations.
-To quantify the explicit effect of myosin activity, we present a phase diagram in $\tilde{v}_u$ and $N_c$ plane which illustrates the different dynamical behaviors of the motor-clutch system (Fig.~\ref{phased}(a)).
+We note that $\mathcal{A}$ is always real positive, however the other three coefficients can change signs and different combinations of those signed coefficients determine the nature of the roots of the quartic polynomial and related dynamical phases.
+With $\lambda_k$ ($k = 1\ldots4$) denoting the eigenvalues, we get the following combination: (a) all real negative eigenvalues corresponding to stable nodes where a perturbation decays exponentially with time; (b) 2 real negative and 2 real positive - both these combinations correspond to the unstable phase with exponentially growing perturbations; (c) 2 real negative and 2 eigenvalues with $\lambda_{3,4} = -\alpha\pm i\beta$ resulting in stable spiral phase with decaying oscillations; and (d) 2 real negative and 2 eigenvalues with $\lambda_{3,4} = \alpha\pm i\beta$ corresponding to the unstable spiral phase with growing oscillations.
+We proceed with determining the closed-form expressions for the possible phase boundaries present in our system. \textit{Wolfram Mathematica}~\cite{Mathematica} was used to numerically solve the dynamical equations using \textit{Implicit Differential-Algebraic Solver}~\cite{IDA}.